steadywool/homelab-playbook/README.md

 $ git clone https://github.com/steadywool/homelab-playbook.git
 $ cd homelab-playbook
 ```

+Create an `inventory` file and edit playbooks and other files using hosts.

 > [!IMPORTANT]
 > If you need a "sudo" password, use the `-K` (upper-case) argument. </br></br>